tus/TUSKit/README.md

 Note that you can register as a delegate to retrieve the URL's of the uploads, and also any errors that may arise.

+Note that you *can* pass your own `URLSession` instance to the initializer.

-You can conform to the `TUSClientDelegate`
+You can conform to the `TUSClientDelegate` to receive updates from the `TUSClient`.

 ```swift